-Currently I am working on painted and printed unbleached cotton tops, some dyed with tea.
-I really like the simple natural color palette.
+Currently working on painted and printed unbleached cotton tops, some dyed with tea.